This Brussels Sprouts and Sweet Potato Goat Cheese Pizza is made on a whole wheat crust, flavorful and perfect for those homemade pizza nights!

 I’m glad I’m finally bringing you another “meal” recipe.
 Because let me tell you… when you make nothing but snacks and breads and muffins and cookies all weekend long, your belly kind of gets tired from taste-testing everything.
 But with an actual meal such as this lovely pizza, you can actually just eat the serving and be done with it.
 Remind me to make meals more often, please, for both our sake’s 😉

 So have you made your own pizza dough before?
 I promise it is super simple.
-My Pal introduced me to this one a couple years ago, and I am pretty sure it is the only one I’ve used when making a homemade pizza dough.
 It does call for yeast, but seriously it couldn’t be easier.
 Promise.

 I then decided I should bust out my Inspiralizer again.
 Because guess what?
 Remember when I told you using a spiralizer on sweet potatoes was safer than cutting them with a knife?
 Well I freaking jinxed myself and ended up cutting my thumb while making my sweet potato chili.
 I kid you not.
 I was half-joking about it being safer and then I went ahead and sliced through part of my thumbnail.
 OOPS.

-Anyways, I spiralized the sweet potatoes (using the B blade I’m pretty sure…) and broke apart some of the coils and spread them out on the pizza dough.
+Anyways, I spiralized the sweet potatoes and broke apart some of the coils and spread them out on the pizza dough.
 If you have a mandolin slicer, you could also use that to cut really thin slices of the sweet potato.

 I then layered the goat cheese, shredded brussels sprouts (lightly pan-fried), red onion, and decided a little sprinkle of feta was also in order.